Linaro/vixl/README.md

 Building and Running the Benchmarks
 -----------------------------------

-There are two very basic benchmarks provided with VIXL:
+There are three very basic benchmarks provided with VIXL:

- 1. bench\_dataop, emitting adds
+ 1. bench-dataop, emitting adds
- 2. bench\_branch, emitting branches
+ 2. bench-branch, emitting branches

-To build one benchmark: `scons target=bench_xxx`, then run it as `./bench_xxx_sim <number of iterations>`.
-The benchmarks do not report a figure; they should be timed using the `time` command.
+ 3. bench-branch-link, emitting branch-links

+Build these benchmarks using `scons bench-dataop`, `scons bench-branch` and `scons bench-branch-link`.
+This will produce binaries called `bench-dataop_sim`, `bench-branch_sim` and `bench-branch-link_sim`.
+Run these with an iteration count argument, for example `./bench-dataop_sim 10000000`.
+The benchmarks do not report a result; time them using the UNIX `time` command.

+Build the benchmarks natively for execution on an AArch64 target using `scons
+<benchmark name> simulator=off`.
+This will produce binaries called
+`bench-dataop`, `bench-branch` and `bench-branch-link`.
+Run and time these in the same way as the simulator versions.

 Getting Started
 ---------------

 A short introduction to using VIXL can be found [here](doc/getting-started.md).
 Example source code is provided in the `examples` directory.
-Build this using `scons target=examples` from the root directory.
+You can build all the examples with `scons examples` from the root directory, or use `scons list_targets=yes` to get a detailed list of available build targets.